Guidelines for Authors

 Permissions

-Permission must be obtained from the copyright owner for the use of quotations, illustrations, tables and other materials taken from previously published works that are not in the public domain.
+Permission must be obtained from the copyright owner for the use of figures, tables and other material taken from previously published work that is not in the public domain.
 The author is responsible for the payment of any copyright fee(s) if these have not been waived.
-The letters of permission must accompany the manuscript.
-The original source(s) must be mentioned in the figure legend or as a footnote to a table.
+The original source(s) must be mentioned in a source note (footnote), and the reuse permission obtained, or the reuse licence applicable (e.g. CC-BY), should be included in the source note.
+The letters of permission obtained must be submitted with at the time of submission of the manuscript.

 Permits